Practice

 • Advising (with Alastair Tomson) on steps in this jurisdiction in support of an international dispute arising out of a family-owned online gaming and trading platform.

-• Acting (with Jonathan Crow QC) as Advocates to the Court in a Supreme Court appeal within the Ablyazov litigation concerning whether the standard Commercial Court freezing order extended to rights to borrow and choses in action in general.
+• Acting (with Jonathan Crow KC) as Advocates to the Court in a Supreme Court appeal within the Ablyazov litigation concerning whether the standard Commercial Court freezing order extended to rights to borrow and choses in action in general.

-• Advising (with George Bompas QC) on aspects of an arbitration in Hong Kong under the ICC rules in a case concerning a publicly traded European company and a dispute under a sales agency agreement entered by Chinese subsidiaries.
+• Advising (with George Bompas KC) on aspects of an arbitration in Hong Kong under the ICC rules in a case concerning a publicly traded European company and a dispute under a sales agency agreement entered by Chinese subsidiaries.

 • Advising on a dispute between a commercial tourist coach provider and a tour operator.

-• Advising on the effect of a business sale agreement on the payment of profits under an earn- out provision in the context of the transfer of a recruitment business.
+• Advising on the effect of a business sale agreement on the payment of profits under an earnout provision in the context of the transfer of a recruitment business.

 • Advising a commercial agent selling goods on behalf of its principal to the garment industry.